AdvancedUno/Kaggle_HuBMAP-HPA-Hacking-the-Human-Body/README.md

 -> My score 0.73, 175th 220830

-My goal is to win a 🥉 and a 🥈 if it goes well.
+My goal is to win a 🥉 or a 🥈 if it goes well.

 trying pixel_size & np.float32/255 (segformer_b5)...
 220829